michhar/azureml-keras-yolov3-custom/README.md

 2. <a href="https://docs.anaconda.com/anaconda/install/" target="_blank">Python 3.6+ installed with pip</a>
 3. <a href="https://github.com/microsoft/VoTT" target="_blank">Visual Object Tagging Tool</a>
 4. <a href="https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest" target="_blank">Azure CLI</a>
+5. Command prompt or terminal
 ---

 ## System setup

 The user's host machine (or VM if using one) for development (Windows, macOS, Linux) is refered to as the "local" or "dev" machine.
 The machine or compute that trains the Azure ML models is refered to as the "target compute".
 There is also the idea of the deployment machine.
 For Azure ML this can be a local machine, Azure VM, Azure Container Instance, Azure Kubernetes Cluster, etc. (many more deployment target options).

 In this repo, we have the local and the target machine setups.
 The different setups are shown in the diagram below.
 There are environment variables and Python packages that differ on each setup.
-For example, Azure Storage related environment variables are set on the local or user dev machine.
+For example, Azure Storage related environment variables are set on the local or user dev machine and used through the command prompt or terminal.

 <img src="assets/AzureMLKerasSetup.jpg" width="75%">

+> IMPORTANT:  If on Windows please use a the terminal window or command prompt rather than PowerShell window for all the the subsequent commands.

 ## Provision required resources in Azure

-1. Log in to Azure with the Azure CLI using your Azure credentials (this will be interactive/browser) - `az login`
+1. Log in to Azure with the Azure CLI using your Azure credentials on the command line (this will also involve an interactive browser experience) - `az login` (additionally, you may need to switch in to the appropriate subscription with `az account set --subscription <subscription id>`)
-2. <a href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace" target="_blank">Create an Azure ML Workspace</a>
+2. <a href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-workspace" target="_blank">Create an Azure ML Workspace</a> (this sample will work with both Basic and Enterprise)
   - Download the `config.json` from the Azure ML Workspace in the Azure Portal and place in the `project/.azureml` folder.
-When using this file, interative authentication will need to happen (vs. through a Service Principal).
+When using this file, interactive authentication will need to happen (vs. through a Service Principal).

 3. <a href="https://docs.microsoft.com/en-us/azure/storage/common/storage-account-create?tabs=azure-portal" target="_blank">Create an Azure Storage Account</a>

 4. <a href="https://docs.microsoft.com/en-us/azure/machine-learning/how-to-setup-authentication#set-up-service-principal-authentication" target="_blank">Create a Service Principal</a>.
     - A Service Principal is the recommeded way for an unattended script or production system to authenticate with Azure ML for accessing a Workspace.
-    - IMPORTANT: if you already have a Service Principal that you wish to use, you will still need to associate it with your Azure ML Workspace with the instructions in the link above.
+> IMPORTANT: if you already have a Service Principal that you wish to use, you will still need to associate it with your Azure ML Workspace with the instructions in the link above.

 ## Install prerequisite libraries

-Create a <a href="https://docs.python.org/3/library/venv.html" target="_blank">Python virtual environment</a>.
+Create a <a href="https://docs.python.org/3/library/venv.html" target="_blank">Python virtual environment</a> or <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" target="_blank">Anaconda environment</a> for this project (highly recommended).

 Use the Python package manager to install the Azure ML SDK.
 Ensure using the intended `pip` (sometimes it's `pip3`).
-It is **strongly recommended** to use a virtual environment for this project as very specific versions of packages are used and it makes debugging a local setup easier.
+It is **strongly recommended** to use a virtual environment or conda environment for this project as very specific versions of packages are used and it makes debugging a local setup easier.

 ```unix
 pip install azureml-sdk==1.5.0